berkan-sahin/salep/README.md

 # Salep

 Salep is a chatbot for Discord whose primary purpose is to store quotes (a.k.a inciler) for various contexts and when called upon, message one of those quotes at random.
-It also displays exchange rate for various currencies compared with the Turkish Lira.
+It also celebrates the birthdays of guild members and displays exchange rate for various currencies compared with the Turkish Lira.

 Salep is free (özgür) software licensed under GNU Affero GPL 3.0.
 ## Setup